connectsolutions/best-practices/js/node/ModulePatterns.md

 exports.readFile = readFile;
 exports.getFileNames = getFileNames;
 ```
 This first defines the functionality of the module and then define the functionality to expose for public use.
-It is important to understand when defining this type of module that the code and it's state are shared throughout the life of the application.
+It is important to understand when defining this type of module that the code and its state are shared throughout the life of the application.
 It is important to manage state within the scope of each individual function.

 We use the pattern because it makes it easier to expose functionality to unit testing using the following method:
 ```